iptch/go-techbier-2024/theory-slides.md

 - As stated previously, everything in Go belongs to a package, declared by the keyword `package`
 - Packages are imported using the `import` statement at the beginning of a file
+- Imports apply to the entire package, all exported identifiers will become available
 - Package management is awesome!
 Look at the following example:

 ```go